VidusheeB/hunger_project/README.md

 # hunger_trends
 Using pytrends to fetch latest data on hunger keywords.
 Also includes a scaling function since numbers are always normalized to 100.

-Currently the script is all in one monolith. it can be run in python as follows:
+Currently the script is all in one monolith.
+It can be run in python as follows:

 ```python
 from main import *